Uzay-G/portfolio/_posts/2020-04-26-wpictf-houseplant-writeup.md

     os.rename(filename, long_to_bytes(int(filename.split(".")[0])))
 ```

-I noticed after the program, each image consisted of 2 numbers like coordinates.
+I noticed after the program, each image consisted of 2 numbers like coordinates for example: `61 125`.
 All these images were very small, and with the name of the problem I guessed they were each one pixel that formed an image which would give me a flag.
 I then used the python `Pillow` library to assemble all the images together:

 ```python
 from PIL import Image